The thought of walking your chinchilla on a leash around the block makes you smile.

 Can You Walk A Chinchilla Outdoors?

-A chinchilla should not be outdoors in general.
+Because not only can’t you walk a chinchilla outdoors, but these little rodents should not be outdoors in general.

-It presents tons of potential dangers (we will cover these later in the post)
+It presents tons of potential dangers, which we will cover further down in this article.

-It simply doesn’t work, and chinchillas are not mentally programmed to be controlled in this fashion.
+Apart from the dangers, walking a chinchilla simply doesn’t work.
+They just aren’t mentally programmed to be controlled in this fashion.

 Walking is not a trait or behavior that a chinchilla understands.

-This is another overlooked problem that individuals may not understand when they first adopt a chinchilla.
+This is a commonly overlooked issue that many new owners do not understand when they first adopt a chinchilla.

-When you get your chinchilla out of the cage for playtime and let them run around and interact, you will notice something.
+When you get your chinchilla out of the cage for playtime and let it run around and interact, you will notice something.

-Another reason that you can’t walk a chinchilla on a leash, harness, or any other devices is purely due to having no solid attachment for the leash or harness.
+You can’t walk a chinchilla on a leash with a harness or collar, or any other device, for no other reason than that it is not possible to get a solid attachment for the collar or harness.